thaobui149/Linux-Production-Server-Lab/README.md

 ## Conclusion

 This project demonstrates how to build and manage a simplified **Linux production server environment**.

-It highlights core responsibilities of a **Junior Linux System Administrator**, including container deployment, monitoring, automation, and basic server security.
+It highlights core responsibilities of a **Linux System Administrator**, including:

+* Container deployment
+* System monitoring
+* Backup automation
+* Basic server security